New York | New MET Breuer opens to the public

 The program includes special events, interactive performances, talks, and two major exhibitions – Unfinished: Thoughts left visible, and a large retrospective of the work of the Indian artist Nasreen Mohamedi.

-From March 18 to September 4, Unfinished: Thoughts left visible investigates through 197 works the theme of when an artwork can be defined a “finished” one.
-Works on view, both pieces which for various reasons the artist was not able to complete and works that their creator left intentionally unfinished, include paintings, drawings and sculptures by Leonardo da Vinci, Titian, Rembrandt, Turner, Cézanne, Rodin, Van Gogh, Picasso, David, Andy Warhol, Jackson Pollock, Alice Neel, and Robert Rauschenberg, just to name a few.
+From March 18 to September 4, Unfinished: Thoughts left visible investigates through 197 works the theme of when an artwork can be defined as a “finished” one.
+Works on view, both pieces which for various reasons the artist was not able to complete and works that their creator left intentionally unfinished, include paintings, drawings, and sculptures by Leonardo da Vinci, Titian, Rembrandt, Turner, Cézanne, Rodin, Van Gogh, Picasso, David, Andy Warhol, Jackson Pollock, Alice Neel, and Robert Rauschenberg, just to name a few.

 The exhibition Nasreen Mohamedi – open from March 18 to June 5, 2016 – presents 130 the Whitney works – including drawings, paintings and photographs – by the Indian artist Nasreen Mohamedi (1937–1990), the well-known for her minimalistic yet fascinating artistic approach where graphical, often monochrome, signs create rigorous and complex abstract patterns often inspired by poetry, music and architecture.